reza-heidari-ce/Multimodal-Fusion/README.md

-# multimodal-clinical
+# multimodal-fusion
-Code for Multimodal Healthcare Data Analysis for Enhanced Diagnostics and Patient Care.
+code for Robust Fusion of Time Series and Image Data for Improved Multimodal Clinical Prediction

 ## A Quick Overview
 Our proposed model consists of two major parts: modality-specific encoders and a